Vyral/base-template/_posts/2018-06-07-a-detailed-qa-about-austin-real-estate.md

 {% include youtube.html %}

 Today I want to take some time to answer a range of real estate questions that people continually ask me.
-My guest for this is discussion is Laura, who had a bunch of great questions I’d like to address.
-I’ll be answering these questions in detail, so for convenience’s sake, I’ll be provided timestamps below so you can skip around to the sections that most interest you.
+I recently sat down for a Q&A session where I addressed some important, commonly asked real estate quandaries.
+I’ll be answering these questions in detail, so for convenience’s sake, I’ve provided timestamps below.
+This way you can skip around to the sections that most interest you.

 * 0:45—“Which homes in the Austin market are the hottest?”
 * 5:45—“Which homes are not hot in the Austin market?”